Skip to content

 Forget the ideology for a minute.
 Look at what actually kills people.

-What works and doesn’t get funded
+What works and does not get funded

 Extreme Risk Protection Orders, sometimes called red flag laws, allow family members or law enforcement to temporarily remove firearms from someone in crisis.
 The data from states that have implemented them shows reduced suicides and reduced mass casualty events.
-These laws don’t disarm law-abiding citizens.
+These laws do not disarm law-abiding citizens.
 They create a process for crisis intervention with due process protections built in.

-Secure storage campaigns that make it normal to lock up firearms the way we made it normal to wear seatbelts.
+Secure storage campaigns make it normal to lock up firearms the way we made it normal to wear seatbelts.
 Not through mandate, but through culture change, education, and free lock distribution programs.

-Why I’m still in this fight
+Why I am still in this fight

 My mother’s death was preventable.
 Not by a law, necessarily.
 But by a conversation.
 By someone noticing she was in crisis.
 By a culture that treated firearms access during mental health episodes as the serious risk factor it is.